rohitkgautam/MS_ENGAGE/README.md

+### problem statement
+Demonstrate through your app the different kinds of algorithms that a web-streaming app (like Netflix) or an audio-streaming app (like Spotify) may use for their Recommendation Engine.

 ### Movie Recommender
 A movie recommender that recommends movies using the K Nearest Neighbours algorithm from a list of ~5000 movies.
 Deployed Heroku Web App: https://my-movie-recommender-app.herokuapp.com/